 Look past Dundas and Hurontario and you will find some charming family areas that command a good dollar.
 Nestled along the west end of the Queensway, you will find Huron Park and Gordon woods, a mix of large 30 year old family homes as well as many pockets of custom built homes.

 Those who love Clarkson, love it a lot.
 With its relatively affordable homes & it’s own downtown in revival, there is an appeal for those who want an urban lifestyle.
 However, there are less desirable areas & the schools are not top ranking.
 Great for some but not for all, Clarkson is a village to watch in the future.

 Streetsville Village has a history of almost 200 years, and includes the original historic areas as well as suburban developments spanning the last 70 years.
 Streetsville has a beautiful and vibrant downtown core along Queen Street, with plenty of charm, community and activities.

-Jeff O’Leary is an award winning Realtor® located in Mississauga, who spends his days helping home buyers and sellers in the west GTA.
+Jeff is an Entrepreneur, Storyteller, Rotarian and Community Volunteer.
+Jeff is also an award winning Real Estate Broker and Industry Speaker based in Mississauga, Ontario.
 As a husband and father of 3 boys, Jeff has a passion for lifestyle and community.